mudassir-jmi/you-know-programming/JS/basic-of-computer.md

-# Learn Basic of computers
+# Learn Basics of Computer 👇

 ### What is computer ❓